isomerpages/tp-virtualcampus/_events/Calendar.md

 <p><strong><a href="/events/cca-fair-2025/" rel="noopener noreferrer nofollow" target="_blank">CCA Fair 2025</a></strong>
 </p>
 <p></p>
-<p>Discover your passion.
+<p>Ignite your passion.
 Unleash your creativity.
 Forge lasting friendships.
 Maximise your fun.
 <br>
 <br>Life as a TP student can be as exciting, engaging and empowering as you
 want it to be!
-Join us at the&nbsp;CCA Fair 2024 and take your pick from the diverse CCAs offered in TP.
+Join us at the <strong>CCA Fair 2025</strong> and dive into a world of thrilling opportunities offered in TP.
 See you there!</p>
 <p></p>
 </td>
 </tr>